By Mark Connelly

 We're all quite aware of other people’s emotions most of the time, even if our reading of those emotions is not 100% accurate.
 Leaders that forget this, and try to manipulate situations, quickly become distrusted if people sense they're acting falsely.

-When it comes to managing change in our businesses, work or personal lives, it's important that we recognise the need for change and support the process of change.
+When it comes to managing change in our businesses, work or personal lives, it's important that we recognize the need for change and support the process of change.

 Being a 'change catalyst' may take some effort, especially when change feels as if it's being forced on us.
 The effort is worth it as building strengths in this competency is key to effective change management.